I'll start with something that was very popular, not too long ago:

 In a world where Hobbits of the Shire must be of African origin:

-"A director for Peter Jackson’s upcoming film adaptations of “The Hobbit” has been fired after placing newspaper ads seeking extras with “light skin tones” only"
+"A casting director for Peter Jackson’s upcoming film adaptations of “The Hobbit” has been fired after placing newspaper ads seeking extras with “light skin tones” only"

 And the Norse God Heimdall, diligently guarding the burning bridge between Men and Gods in the movie Thor, is this guy: